google/skia/modules/canvaskit/canvaskit/README.md

 It may be convenient to use [our online fiddle](jsfiddle.skia.org/canvaskit) to demonstrate any issues encountered.

 See CONTRIBUTING.md for more information on sending pull requests.

+# Types and Documentation

+There are Typescript types and associated API docs in types/.